roman-kashitsyn/encoding-binary/README.rst

 Encoding.Binary
 ===============

-A simple cross-platform single-header library for binary encoding/decoding.
+A simple cross-platform header-only library for binary encoding/decoding.

 Basic Usage
 -----------

-The main abstraction of the library is the ``basic_buffer`` class template that allows to specify required encoding byte order (big endian is used by default).
+The main abstraction of the library is the ``basic_buffer`` class template that allows to specify required encoding byte order (big-endian is used by default).
 There are several kinds of buffers (they are all typedefed from a single ``basic_buffer`` class template) for fine-grained access control:

 * ``readonly_buffer`` allows `get` modificators (it works with both mutable and immutable input sequences);